Bad Milo!: Release

-The film had its world premiere at the SXSW film festival on March 10, 2013.
+The film had its world premiere at the South by Southwest film festival on March 10, 2013.
 Shortly after it was announced Magnet Releasing had acquired distribution rights to the film.
-The film went on to screen at the Karlovy Vary Film Festival on June 29, 2013.
-The film was released on August 29, 2013, through video on demand, before being released in a limited release on October 4, 2013.
+The film went on to screen at the Karlovy Vary International Film Festival on June 29, 2013.
+The film was released on August 29, 2013, through video on demand, before being given a limited theatrical release on October 4, 2013.

 Reception

 The film holds a 58% rating on Rotten Tomatoes based on 36 reviews; the consensus states: "Bad Milo! sets some deliriously low expectations with its gross premise – and then manages to match most of them in sick, entertaining style."